 How to Serve

-Enjoy this coconut mango ice cream alone or with the toppings of your choice.
-You can also serve a scoop or two alongside pancakes, waffles, and French toast or even make a mango ice-cream sandwich using the cookies of your choice – like these healthy oatmeal cookies.
+Enjoy the best mango ice cream alone or with the toppings of your choice.
+You can also serve a scoop or two alongside pancakes like Fluffy Japanese Style Pancake, waffles, and French toast, or even make a mango ice cream sandwich using the cookies of your choice – like these healthy oatmeal cookies.
 You can always add a scoop to a blender with extra milk for a creamy mango milkshake, too!

 FAQs